Boulder Creek Campground

 Directions

-From Canyonville, turn southeast on Main Street onto 3rd Street/OR-227.
-Continue on OR-227 for approximately 23 miles to Tiller.
-Turn left onto County Road 46 (South Umpqua Road) and continue for 14 miles.
-The campground entrance is on the right.
+From Canyonville, OR, turn off of Southeast Main Street onto Southeast 3rd Street / OR-227.
+Continue on OR-227 for approximately 23 miles until reaching Tiller, OR.
+Turn left onto County Road 46 (South Umpqua Road) and continue for 14 miles to Boulder Creek Campground.
+The entrance is on the right side of the road.

 Amenities